 I also run the Nashville Jazz Workshop Scholarship Lessons Program.
 This creates learning opportunities for our local teenagers who are interested in jazz studies, essentially an intensive college preparatory program.
 Many of our graduates have had a great variety of college programsÂ opened up to them.
 Additionally I’ve been on the music faculty at Bemidji State University, have taught clinics and classes for colleges and high schools, Â and have a home studio for private students.

-StudentsÂ benefit from myÂ high level of organization, a necessary trait learned from shifting myÂ musical focus from the oboe to the saxophone, as well keeping regimented on four + instruments (flute, clarinet, oboe, all saxophones).
-Studies with Evan include active listening, transcriptions, instrument fundamentals, and play-alongs.Â The lessons incorporate books he himself studied with their authors, including Greg Fishman’s Jazz Saxophone Etudes and Jeff Coffin’s The Articulate Jazz Musician.
+StudentsÂ benefit from myÂ high level of organization, a necessary trait learned from shifting myÂ musical focus from the oboe to the saxophone in my early 20s, as well keeping regimented on four + instruments (flute, clarinet, oboe, all saxophones).Â Studies include active listening, transcriptions, instrument fundamentals, and play-alongs.Â The lessons incorporate books I have studied with their authors, including Greg Fishman’s Jazz Saxophone Etudes and Jeff Coffin’s The Articulate Jazz Musician.

 I haveÂ a BM in oboe performance from Northwestern University and an MM in jazz studies from Purchase College.Â I’ve been fortunate to study with some of the world’s finest musicians, both from the classical and jazz vernaculars.Â Some of myÂ most formative classical studies were with Ray Still, Alex Klein, Elaine Douvas, Mallory Thompson, and Louis Caimano.Â Jazz studies have included Jon Faddis, Eric Alexander, Todd Coolman, John Riley, Greg Fishman, Ralph Lalama, and Steve Wilson.

 Please contact me to find out about availability for lessons or references.
 Endorsements available here.